AnjaliPatel301/Interview-/README.md

 31 What does the spread operator ... do in JavaScript?

-a) Combines arrays
+* Combines arrays
-b) Expands iterable elements
+* Expands iterable elements
-C) All of the above
+* All of the above
 View Answer-(d)